horiz0n-zero/ft_ssl/README.md

      -i input_file       Read input from input_file.
 Default is stdin; passing - also represents stdin.

      -o output_file      Write output to output_file.
 Default is stdout; passing - also represents stdout.

-     -n                  place a new line every 64 encoded bytes